 6. Communications Received

 Barr distributed to the board and read into the minutes a letter from Atty Howard dated July 30, 2020 regarding the prior month’s request for zoning interpretation.
 Barr also distributed correspondence from Spencer with proposed meeting minute revisions.
-Barr read letter from TLT ZBA to Barr regarding results of the July 8, 2020 meeting dated 7-9-20.
+Barr read letter from TLT ZBA to SPENCER regarding results of the July 8, 2020 meeting dated 7-9-20.
 The letter from Howard as well as the correspondence from Spencer stated they had requested a “postponement” of the interpretation at the last ZBA meeting.
 Barr stated he did not agree and that Howard and Spencer stated this at the last meeting.
 Barr stated Howard said that due to the interpretation of structure by the ZBA to not include Rock/Sea Walls, no further interpretation was needed.
 Barr asked the board to review the documents and polled the board for their opinion and recollection.
 Jakubiak stated he agreed with Barr that there was no request for postponement, also agreeing with Barr was Meinke.
 Cook stated he believed a postponement was requested.
+SHOEMAKER STATED HE DID NOT REMEMBER.

 Cook made a motion to open and revise the meeting minutes from 7-8-20 with regards to Spencer’s proposed revisions; motion seconded by Shoemaker.
 Barr called for further comment.
 Jakubiak stated all revisions were acceptable except where Spencer requested a postponement.
 Meinke stated he thought it was clear the ZBA was discussing “Rock” walls as opposed to the change Spencer made to calling it a “Sea” wall and did not want to revise the minutes.
 Barr stated the changes Spencer was proposing (other than the postponement, which he states did not happen) had no real bearing and the recording secretary did a fine job on the meeting minutes, and the additional details in Spencer’s proposed minutes have no bearing on ZBA proceedings.
 Barr called for further discussion and vote; 1/4 motion not carried.
 (Yes vote was Cook)